aquabubu/home-gatsby/content/posts/Nara-Deer-Park-in-Japan/index.md

 ---
 title: Nara Deer Park in Japan
+cover: /images/nara.png
+date: 2016/10/12
 category: Travel
 tags:
+  - nara-deer-park
-- naradeerpark
+  - japan
-- japantravel
+  - travel
   - 나라사슴공원
   - 일본여행
-- aquabubu
-cover: /images/nara.png
-layout: single
-author_profile: true
-read_time: true
-comments: true
-share: true
-related: true
-toc: true
 ---

 I’m gonna review about the **<span style="color:green"> Nara Deer Park </span>**, which is a pleasant and spacious park with freely roaming deer – one of the places I have been on my trip to Japan.